Alex-DG/immersal-8thwall-template/readme.md

 VITE_MAP_ID=xxxxx
 ```

+2. In your 8th Wall project: do not forget to add your local ip address in the list of authorized domains within your 8th Wall Project in Hosting > Edit > add your local ip address

-2. Run the following commands:
+3. Run the following commands:

 ```bash
 # Install dependencies (only the first time)